When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 They also have a restaurant and hammocks by the water, so it's a great place to relax and unwind and simply enjoy the peacefulness of the area.

-Another place you can sail to when in Flores is the Museo Santa Barbara, located on a small island off the Western coast of Flores.
+Another place you can sail to when in Flores is the Museo Santa Barbara, which is located on a small island off the Western coast of Flores.

-It’s certainly not the largest museum in Central America, but it’s still well worth the visit for the modest collection of artefacts they have on display.
+It’s certainly not the largest museum in Central America, but it’s still well worth the visit for the modest collection of artifacts they have on display.

 This includes a number of Mayan relics, many dating back almost 2000 years!

-Although it’s not as grandiose as other museums, this small island plays host to some of Guatemala’s most treasured relics.
+Although it’s not as grandiose as other museums, this small island plays host to some of Guatemala’s most treasured findings, with as many as 5,700 pieces on display.

 The island also has a small café, and it’s possible to sit and relax here and enjoy the peacefulness of this secluded spot.